astral-sh/ty-vscode/README.md

 ## Requirements

-This extension requires a version of the VSCode Python extension that supports Python 3.7+. ty itself is compatible with Python 3.7 to 3.13.
+This extension requires a version of the VSCode Python extension that supports Python 3.8+. ty itself is compatible with Python 3.8 to 3.13.

-## Troubleshooting
+## Getting help

 If you encounter any issues with the extension or the language server, please refer to the logs in the corresponding output channel in VS Code.
 The extension logs are in the "ty"